Why Do Insurers Deny Long-Term Disability Claims?

 - Identifying, tracking, and meeting critical claim deadlines: We review the plan-governing documents, the policy, and any letters from the insurance company.
 Sometimes deadlines are not clear or could end before you have completed the administrative appeal process.
 These issues can be complex and require careful analysis, which we can provide.

 - Protecting our clients’ interests: If you are a claimant under an ERISA-governed LTD policy, the insurance company has a fiduciary duty to act in your best interest.
-However, insurance companies are often worried about their bottom line rather than their fiduciary duties and often take advantage of claimants to save money.
+However, insurance companies often worry about their bottom line rather than their fiduciary duties and often take advantage of claimants to save money.
 CCK makes sure to hold these insurance companies accountable for their actions.

 - Understanding complex policy terms: LTD policies often use complex terms, conditions, and exclusions that are difficult to understand.
 CCK has reviewed countless policies and is aware of the loopholes insurers use to avoid paying out claims.
 We can make sense of your policy and refute your insurer’s wrongful reasons for denying your benefits.